 "Your recruitment videos will show authentic company culture and employee expertise, right?"

-"Your customer acquisition content will demonstrate your capabilities and results?"
+"Your customer acquisition content will demonstrate capabilities and results?"

 More nods.